huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 # CUSTOMISING YOUR COLLECTION'S DESIGN

 Beyond the basic options found within **Settings**, Uwazi offers several ways to enhance the look and feel of your collection.
 This includes:
-- Personalising your collection’s style via CSS and menu
+- Personalising the appearance of your collection by defining CSS styles and/or adding links to the main navigation menu
-- Adding static web pages to feature information about your collection
+- Adding pages to feature information about your collection
 - Incorporating submissions forms or contact forms
 - Creating a stylised display for certain types of entities